 In cases of severe misbehaviour (fighting, vandalism, bullying including cyberbullying, threat of violence towards another pupil or adult, intimidation, physical violence) the child would not receive a warning.
-Instead a red card would be sent to the Headteacher and the situation managed by them.
-In these cases the parents would be notified of the incident by the Headteacher and informed as to what action was taken.
+Instead a message would be sent to the Assistant Heads/Pastoral Leads/Headteacher (according to the location in school) and the situation managed by them.
+In these cases the parents would be notified of the incident by a member of the leadership team / SLT and informed as to what action was taken.

-If a child is unable to manage themselves during break-times and is perceived to be at risk of harming themselves or others by not following adult guidance then they will be supervised 1:1 by a staff member.
+If a child is unable to manage themselves during break-times or lunch times and is perceived to be at risk of harming themselves or others (whether physically or emotionally) by not following adult guidance then they will be supervised 1:1 by a staff member.
+If they continue to not be able to manage these times, they may be supported away from the main play areas by a staff member, either individually or with another or small group of peers.